-In patients who are heterozygous (Hb AE), a microcytosis is present without anemia, and target cells can be seen on peripheral blood smear.
+In patients who are heterozygous (Hb AE), a microcytosis is present without anemia, and target cells can be found on a peripheral blood smear.
 In patients who are homozygous, a mild microcytic anemia with prominent target cells exists.

-Diagnosis of hemoglobin E disorders is by hemoglobin electrophoresis.
+Diagnosis of hemoglobin E disease is by hemoglobin electrophoresis.

 Most patients do not require treatment.
 However, patients with severe disease may benefit from periodic transfusions or splenectomy.